BenAOlson/gatsby-source-firestore-easy/readme.md

 E.g.: `limit: 5`

 ###### `skipTimestampConversion`
 By default, `gatsby-source-firestore-easy` automatically converts all firestore timestamps to a date object so that they will yield a useable format in GraphQL.
 You very very probably want to use this default functionality.
-However, if you're very very sure that you do not want the timestamps to be automatically converted, you can disable that future by setting this option to true.
+However, if you're very very sure that you do not want the timestamps to be automatically converted, you can disable that feature by setting this option to true.

 E.g.:
 ```javascript